no-go/NotifyRelay/Readme.md

 Alternative: use your [gotify server](https://github.com/gotify/server) and an application token to submit the notifications.
 It uses the [Retrofit](https://github.com/square/retrofit) lib for the REST request.

+## Gotify with self signed cert

+If a X509Certificate is detected, domain is checked and fingerprint is store.
+Additional access will compare these fingerprint.

 ## Get the App